French Onion Soup Recipe

 - Dried thyme can be used in place of fresh, but you will need to decrease the amount to about 1/8 teaspoon.

-- Fontina is our favorite with this soup, but you can use any kind of white cheese like it!
-From Gruyère to a white cheddar.
+- Fontina is our favorite with this soup, but you can use any kind of white cheese you prefer.
+A couple of good suggestions are Gruyère and white cheddar.

 - Make sure the onions are thinly sliced!
 I highly recommend using a mandoline to make the slicing easier!

-- Use a white wine with a lot of citrus!
+- Use a white wine with citrus notes!

 – Still Hungry? –